About IGNITE-TX

 J. Alejandro Rauh-Hain, MD, MPH

-Department of Gynecologic Oncology and Reproductive Medicine, MD Anderson Cancer Center
+Department of Gynecologic Oncology & Reproductive Medicine, The University of Texas MD Anderson Cancer Center

 Principal Investigator

-Department of Gynecologic Oncology and Reproductive Medicine, MD Anderson Cancer Center
+Department of Gynecologic Oncology & Reproductive Medicine, Weill Cornell Medicine

 MI